 Building a resilient platform for growth

-Enva’s growth has been fuelled by acquisitions across the UK and Ireland, but with each new purchase the complexity and scale of their IT infrastructure has grown.
+Enva is a leading provider of recycling and resource recovery solutions.
+Their growth has been fuelled by acquisitions across the UK and Ireland, but with each new purchase the complexity and scale of their IT infrastructure has grown.
 How can an organisation support, back-up and manage several different infrastructures at multiple locations, at the same time?
 We worked with Enva to deploy a hyperconverged Nutanix solution which delivers reduced complexity, lower support costs and risk, improved resilience, and the ability to integrate further infrastructure platforms when the need arises.

 Results at a glance:

 - Consolidated disaster recovery in a single backup solution

 - Simplified, stable and scaleable platform ready for future growth

 - Full data and systems recovery within 24 hours

 - Air-gapped backups for recoverability and security

 Following the completion of a number of acquisitions a project to reduce risk and consolidate cost was needed, so Enva turned to us, a long-term technology partner with in-depth knowledge of their business and its infrastructure, to help.

 We engaged with Enva’s IT team, and a multitude of different suppliers to create in partnership with them a wide-ranging plan for delivery of the project.
 We proposed a new Nutanix hyperconverged infrastructure, which would allow the myriad of virtual servers in use to be migrated to a single platform; but with over 100 virtual machines (VMs) in use across Ireland, England and Scotland, this was going to be no small task.